 3. basic authentication with user name and password

 If you have two-factor authentication enabled, I think the third method will be problematic.
 This is because even though the web UI can prevent an attacker from logging in with an illegally obtained username and password, they can still use that username and password to access the data via the API.

 To address this risk, I suggest disabling basic authentication with username and password for users who have two-factor authentication enabled.

-#1 Updated by Go MAEDA about 1 year ago
+Updated by Go MAEDA over 2 years ago

 The following code is a sample implementation.